Supporting behaviours perceived as challenging

 Understanding PBS provides a comprehensive introduction to level one PBS for health and social care practitioners.
 It was developed by the PBS Community of Practice in conjunction with the Scottish Social Services Council (SSSC) and is available via the SSSC learning zone.

 The 12 chapters can be completed as a whole or accessed individually as stand alone topics.
-Learning activities encourage real world reflection and learners can submit evidence of activities to apply for Open Badges.
+Learning activities encourage real world reflection and consideration of practice change.

 The resource will be of value to those providing care and support to people with learning disabilities, including family carers.